-- the same terms we applied to your original cover - or the terms we applied if your cover has been restarted, - our pricing when you applied for your original cover, and - the age of the person covered at the time you took out your original cover.
+- the same terms we applied to your original cover - or the terms we applied if your cover has been restarted, - our pricing at the time you take up the option, and - the age of the person covered at the time you take up the option the same terms we applied to your original cover - or the terms we applied if your cover has been restarted,

-Your new single life cover will have:
+Your new single life covers will have:

-- the same terms we applied to your original cover - or the terms we applied if your cover has been restarted, - the same additional features, extra premiums or exclusions as your original cover, - an amount of cover that's no greater than the amount of cover that you had when you asked us to split your joint cover, and

-• a term that is at least as long as our minimum term at that time, but no longer than the term remaining on your original cover.
-This means that if the time remaining on your original joint cover at the time you ask us to split your joint cover is less than our minimum term at that time, we can't split your cover.
+- the same additional features, extra premiums or exclusions as your original cover, - a combined amount of cover that's no greater than the amount of cover that you had when you asked us to split your joint cover, and - a term that is at least as long as our minimum term at that time, but no longer than the term remaining on your original cover.
+This means that if the time remaining on your original joint life second event cover at the time you ask us to split it is less than our minimum term at that time, we can't split your cover.